You may be able to spot when your best friend, boss, or spouse is having a bad day, but do you always know when your child is stressed out?

-Kids can progress at their own pace — stress-free.
 Learning progresses at the student’s pace with a math app.
 Good math apps only move on to harder problems when the student is getting a majority of the answers right.

 In this way, information can be repeated and reviewed as many times as necessary, without the student needing to ask anyone for help or admit to a teacher that they didn’t understand the first time.

 Unlike staying after school for extra math homework help with their classmates, your child can make mistakes and learn on their own without fear or worry about looking “stupid”.
 That’s another advantage tablet-based education has.

-Feedback is impersonal so it causes less emotional damage.
 Rather than children being crushed when spoken to harshly or finding out they’ve solved a problem incorrectly, your child will stress less with the impersonal feedback from their online math app.

 Feedback is usually immediate and impersonal so kids won’t feel like they’ve failed or don’t know enough.
 With an online tutor via tablet, it’s okay to get the wrong answer.
 You just try again until you get it.

 From bad hair days to unexpected pimples and not having anything clean to wear or other middle school excuses, an online math tutor eliminates all the excuses your child may use to put off math practice.
 So the potential for embarrassment resulting from a missed math problem is removed.